Aliases for DUSP2 Gene

 GeneCards Summary for DUSP2 Gene

 DUSP2 (Dual Specificity Phosphatase 2) is a Protein Coding gene.
-Diseases associated with DUSP2 include large granular lymphocyte leukemia.
-Among its related pathways are Signaling by GPCR and Immune System.
+Diseases associated with DUSP2 include Large Granular Lymphocyte Leukemia.
+Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and Developmental Biology.
 GO annotations related to this gene include phosphatase activity and phosphoprotein phosphatase activity.
 An important paralog of this gene is SSH1.

 UniProtKB/Swiss-Prot Summary for DUSP2 Gene